What is medical coding?

 - Healthcare Common Procedure Coding System (HCPCS), including Current Procedural Terminology® (CPT) and HCPCS Level II

-- Why the patient received the service (generally using codes from Volume 1 of ICD-10-CM)
+- Why the patient received a service (generally using codes from ICD-10-CM)

-- What services the patient received (generally using codes from CPT, HCPCS Level II, or ICD-10-PCS)
+- What services the patient received (generally using codes from ICD-10-PCS, CPT, or HCPCS Level II)

 Medical coding as a profession